File SMDialog.mys

 function Init(dialog)

--- download/update core
+-- download/update library

 Include "SMCore-Updater"